tprobinson/node-cache-manager-s3/README.md

 **The tests will empty out the bucket, so be sure you're not testing against a bucket you care about!**

-To get a bunch of debugging from the test suite, use the following environment variables:
+To get a bunch of debugging from the test suite, use the following environment variable:
 * `S3CACHE_DEBUG_TESTS`: "true" make debug logging active in the test suite

+To generate documentation, use `yarn doc` or `yarn docdev`.

 # License